 Passwords in Group Policy Preferences

 Have you ever wanted to configure a preference item to include a specific user name and password?
-You can do so in several types of preference items, but you should first consider the security ramifications of embedding a user name and password in a preference item.
+You can do so in several types of preference items, but if you are working in a high-security environment you should first consider the security ramifications of embedding a user name and password in a preference item.

 Where can you use passwords?

 - Local User preference items: When you create or modify a local user account, you can specify both a user name and a password for the account.